 - Ingredients: Fresh cranberries, sugar, orange juice, cinnamon.

-Directions: In a saucepan, combine 1 cup of fresh cranberries, 1 cup of sugar, and 1 cup of orange juice.
-Cook over medium heat until the cranberries burst, about 10 minutes.
-Stir in 1 teaspoon of ground cinnamon and remove from heat.
-Let it cool before serving.
+Directions: Put 1 cup fresh cranberries, 1 cup sugar and 1 cup orange juice in a pot.
+Cook on medium heat till berries pop, about 10 minutes.
+Stir in 1 teaspoon cinnamon then take off the heat.
+Let it cool down before you serve it.

-- Tips: Add a splash of vanilla extract for a twist or store in the refrigerator for up to two weeks.
+- Tips: You can add a splash of vanilla for a twist or keep it in the fridge for up to two weeks.

 Recipe 2: Cranberry Muffins

-- Ingredients: Flour, sugar, cranberries, eggs, butter, baking powder.
+- Ingredients: Flour, sugar, fresh cranberries, eggs, butter, baking powder.

-Directions: Preheat the oven to 350°F (175°C).
-In a bowl, mix 2 cups of flour, 1 cup of sugar, and 2 teaspoons of baking powder.
-In another bowl, beat 2 eggs and add melted butter and 1 cup of fresh cranberries.
-Combine both mixtures and pour into greased muffin tins.
-Bake for 20-25 minutes until golden brown.
+Directions: Preheat oven to 350°F (175°C).
+In one bowl mix 2 cups flour, 1 cup sugar, and 2 teaspoons baking powder.
+In another bowl beat 2 eggs, add ½ cup melted butter and 1 cup cranberries.
+Combine both bowls and spoon batter into greased muffin tins.
+Bake 20–25 minutes till golden.

-- Tips: Substitute half the flour with whole wheat flour for added health benefits or add nuts for texture.
+- Tips: Substitute half the flour with whole wheat for more fiber, or toss in some nuts for extra crunch.

 Recipe 3: Cranberry Oatmeal Cookies

-- Ingredients: Oats, flour, cranberries, butter, brown sugar, eggs.
+- Ingredients: Oats, flour, cranberries, butter, brown sugar, egg.

-Directions: Preheat the oven to 350°F (175°C).
-In a bowl, cream together ½ cup of butter and 1 cup of brown sugar.
-Add 1 egg and mix well.
-Stir in 1 cup of flour, 1 cup of oats, and 1 cup of cranberries.
-Drop spoonfuls onto a baking sheet and bake for 10-12 minutes until edges are golden.
+Directions: Preheat oven to 350°F (175°C).
+Cream together ½ cup butter and 1 cup brown sugar.
+Mix in 1 egg.
+Stir in 1 cup flour, 1 cup oats, and 1 cup cranberries.
+Drop by spoonfuls onto a baking sheet.
+Bake 10–12 minutes until edges turn golden.

-- Tips: For soft cookies, do not over-bake; for a crunchier texture, bake a bit longer.
+- Tips: For softer cookies don’t over-bake; for crispier ones bake a little longer.

 Classic Cranberry Recipes